 - Working costs to milk solids

-A popular one for dairy farm calculations, though be sure to keep your figures up to date and based on current milk solid prices.
+A common one for calculations related to dairy farms; nevertheless, you need to make sure that your figures are always up to date and based on the most recent milk solid costs.

 - Revenue or profit per unit area